 Our accommodation was near the durian roundabout: Sebana Guesthouse.
 We paid $7 a night, breakfast included.

-Isn’t travelling supposed to be about learning new things?
-We we’re honest about not knowing how to drive but that didn’t dissuade the renters.
-Apparently the $5 scooter came with a driving lesson from an instructor experienced in novice tourists.
-He was calm, wise and only knew about 3 English words, but in 8 minutes we knew how to ride a scooter and learned the 2 main traffic rules:
+Isn’t travel supposed to be about learning new things?
+We were honest about not knowing how to drive but that didn’t dissuade the renters.
+Apparently, the $5 scooter came with a driving lesson from an instructor experienced in novice tourists.
+He was calm, wise and only knew about 3 English words, but in 8 minutes we learned how to ride a scooter and the 2 main Cambodian traffic rules:

 1) Always wear a helmet

 Traffic in Cambodia is wild!
 Speed limits are just reference points for pussies.
-People drive in the opposite direction, talk on the phone and horns are their blinking lights, rear lights and a way to say ‘hello’.
-It’s also quite common to see 9-year-olds driving motorbikes, so there’s not much we could do wrong.
+People drive in the opposite direction, talk on the phone, and horns are their blinking lights, rear lights and a way to say ‘hello’.
+But it was also quite common to see 9-year-olds driving motorbikes, so there wasn’t much we could do wrong.

 A couple of hours later we were on the Bokor National Park.